seansawyer/seansawyer.github.com/index.md

 Scala.
 Under the hood of the things I've built in recent memory, you'll also variously find Elasticsearch, Kafka, PostgreSQL, Redis.

-In the past, I've built distributed systems with Erlang and web applcations with PHP and Ruby.
+In the past, I've built distributed systems with Erlang and web applications with PHP and Ruby.

 ## Professional Experience ##